squid-cache/squid-cache.github.io/SquidFaq/SystemWeirdnesses.rst

 Alternately you can change the UID for the ''nobody'' account from 65535 to 65534.

-Another problem is that RedHat 5.0 Linux seems to have a broken ''setresuid()'' function.
+Another problem is that Red``Hat 5.0 Linux seems to have a broken ''setresuid()'' function.
 There are two ways to fix this.
 Before running configure:
 {{{